Nicoya Peninsula Travel Guide

-Located along the Northern Pacific Coast, the Nicoya Peninsula stands out as one of nature’s masterpieces.
-The Nicoya Peninsula is separated from the mainland of Costa Rica by the Gulf of Nicoya and the Tempisque estuary.
-The beaches in this area are irresistible and beckon travellers from around the world.
+Use our Nicoya Peninsula Travel Guide to discover one of nature’s greatest masterpieces!
+One of Costa Rica’s most popular destinations, the Nicoya Peninsula is located along the Northern Pacific Coast.
+It is separated from the mainland of Costa Rica by the Gulf of Nicoya and the Tempisque estuary.
+The beaches in this area are irresistible and beckon travelers from around the world.
 The mountains and forests are majestic and lush.
 Hidden caverns add extra mystery and excitement to the already stunning region.
 Wildlife reserves, national parks, and protected areas such as Cabo Blanco offer a peek into the true untouched flora and fauna of the peninsula.

-The peninsula contains parts of both the Puntarenas and Guanacaste provinces, but the main entrance to the southern part of the peninsula is through the port town of Puntarenas.
+The peninsula contains parts of both the Puntarenas and Guanacaste provinces.
+The main entrance to the southern part of the peninsula, however, is through the port town of Puntarenas.
 The southern part of this region receives more rain, while the northern part is much drier.
 Because of this, the region marks a climate transitional region between the drier forest climate and tropical rainforest climate.

 Roads in this region used to be few and in poor condition, allowing the region to go largely untouched for most of history.
-In the last few decades, many roads have been built and updated allowing for an uprise in tourism which has helped the economy of the region.
-The recent renovations of the airport in Liberia make the Nicoya Peninsula an accessible destination for international travellers.
-Additionally, there is a ferry that travels across the gorgeous Gulf of Nicoya several times a day and provides a relaxed means of transportation past several small islands inhabited only by maritime birds.
+In the last few decades, many roads have been built and updated allowing for an uprise in tourism.
+This has greatly helped the economy of the region.
+The recent renovations of the airport in Liberia make the Nicoya Peninsula an accessible destination for international travelers.
+Additionally, there is a ferry that travels across the gorgeous Gulf of Nicoya several times a day.
+This provides a relaxed means of transportation past several small islands inhabited only by maritime birds.

-Throughout the Nicoya Peninsula, the population lies mostly along the coast while the inland region is sparsely populated.
+Throughout the Nicoya Peninsula, the population lies mostly along the coast.
+The inland region is sparsely populated.
 The inland region thrives primarily on farming and cattle ranching, while the coastal region is primarily supported by tourism.
 The city of Nicoya in the center of the peninsula served as one of the first settlements of Costa Rica.

 Nicoya Peninsula, like many other parts of Costa Rica, is a natural treasure.
-Among many other fun and exciting activities, the Nicoya Peninsula is a great place to admire Costa Rica’s natural beauty, refresh in a cool pool beneath an enchanting waterfall, explore lush, dense forests, search for exotic wildlife, relax on a seducing beach and marvel at electrifying sunsets.
+Among many other fun and exciting activities, the Nicoya Peninsula is a great place to admire Costa Rica’s natural beauty.
+Refresh in a cool pool beneath an enchanting waterfall, explore lush, dense forests, or search for exotic wildlife – the opportunities are endless.

 While enjoying the beaches, you can embark on a kayak, fishing, or snorkeling tour.
 At Samara Beach, you can find Isla Chora.
 A short kayak trip to Isla Chora will leave you at a plush, pink sand beach.
 This is the ideal place to snorkel in the turquoise waters of the Pacific while admiring the vivid marine life from the area.